the 3 day push, pull, legs workout split routine

 bench press is part of the 3 day push, pull, legs workout routine

-• Barbell bench press: This classic chest exercise will work your chest, shoulders, and triceps.
+• Barbell bench press: It’s a classic for a reason.
+The bench press targets your chest, shoulders, and triceps.
 Make sure to keep your core engaged and lower the barbell to your chest, not your neck.
 3 sets of 8-12 reps

 • Barbell overhead press: This exercise will work your shoulders and triceps.
 Keep your core tight and press the barbell overhead, making sure to not lock out your elbows.
 3 sets of 8-12 reps